dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   <td valign=\"top\">

-  Where authorised by an Australian Credit Licence holder, Walbrook may receive payments of initial commissions and ongoing commissions from lenders for any credit product that we have recommended and you have successfully applied for.\
+  If authorised by an Australian Credit Licence holder as a Corporate Credit Representative, Walbrook may receive payments of initial commission and ongoing commission from lenders for any credit product that we have recommended and you have successfully applied for.\

   We may rebate some or all of this to you.\

-  You do not make these payments to us, however, the lender incorporates these costs in the interest rate and product fees that you pay.\
+  You do not make these payments to us, however, the lender typically incorporates these distribution costs in their quoted interest rates and product fees.\

-  Further information may be found in the Credit Guide, which we will provide to you once it is likely that credit assistance will be provided.
+  Further information may be found in the Credit Guide, which we will provide to you if it is likely that credit assistance will be provided.

   </td>